 Research is only credible when it is peer-reviewed and published in a reputable scientific journal.
 A lot of fake health news rides on the back of research journals whose claims are not scrutinized, recognized, or given approval by a wider scientific community.

 Lately, there has been a proliferation of pre-review websites that will publish “research” papers for a fee (pay to play).
 Companies use these to sell unproven products.
-Papers like his are designed to convince you that they have a scientific basis.
+Papers like this are designed to convince you that the claims made around these products have a scientific basis.

 Run a quick Google search to check if the cited source for a claim is a peer-reviewed journal.
-Or, to find out if it is a complicit arrangement to perpetuate fake news even more astutely.
+Or, to find out if it is a complicit arrangement to more cleverly perpetuate fake news.

 Myths and hoaxes

 If you ever come across an article titled, “How knuckle-cracking could be leading you towards arthritis,” then make sure that you try and find out whether there is a link between knuckle cracking and arthritis.

 One easy and reliable way to do this is to perform a search on PubMed.
 PubMed is a free service of the National Library of Medicine and the National Center for Biotechnology Information which catalogs research publications from reputable journals.

 If you do not find any information backed by scientific data, continue cracking those knuckles and read a favorite book instead.

 Do not support conspiracy theories

 Most doctors and other health professionals have no incentive to hide a cure from the general population despite what many conspiracy theorists perpetuate on social media.